Keep On Improving

 on our lives.
 Often we don’t

-even realize how much we are influenced by our relationships.
+(the law of cause and effect as applied to consciousness).
 Our behavior is an integral part of our nature.
 In fact, we can even say that the two are synonomous,

 because the sum total of our mental, emotional, and physical actions